 The shotgun is a very common household firearm, and has been for centuries.
 The gun everyone thinks about, probably even before they think of a pistol or an AR-style rifle, is a shotgun.
 The shotgun is the only gun today that you can do almost anything with.
 You have loads for hunting anything from tiny mice, to Grizzly Bear.
 Then you have the variety of options from riot control bean bag rounds to buckshot and slugs.
-Every one of these options has variations of their own from manufacturers to size and weight.
+Every one of these options has variations of its own from manufacturers to size and weight.
 There is no doubt that the shotgun still maintains itself as having the greatest versatility out of any other design on the market.
 But the one thing that will probably always limit it is the range factor.
-The shotgun, with all its versatility is and forever may be a sub-100 Yard gun.
+The shotgun, with all its versatility, is and forever maybe a sub-100 Yard gun.
 But in this range, I still feel that the shotgun dominates easily in versatility and effectiveness.
 For this reason, I feel that the “combat shotgun” is a very real and relevant consideration.

 In general, there are a few things that you need to consider when selecting a shotgun to serve as a combat shotgun.
 My experience with using shotguns has taught me a few things about what you may want to look for in one.
 Now just keep in mind that I have a very stern set of requirements for my combat shotgun.
 I need it to be capable of abuse, and that limits it to being basic in some aspects.
 Also, due to my experience, I don’t waste priorities on passive issues, which you may notice along the way.